LarsBesselmann/WCA-EJA-GettingStarted/README.md

 4. Click on the extension **watsonx Code Assistant for Enterprise Java Applications** and take a look at the description

     <kbd>![](./images/media/vscode_WCA_Extension_installed.png)</kbd>

+Comment:
+If your development environment does not have access to the VS-Code Market Place, you can download the VSIX files and import them later.

+To download the WCA Core extension, use the command:

+    wget https://IBM.gallery.vsassets.io/_apis/public/gallery/publisher/IBM/extension/wca-core/latest/assetbyname/Microsoft.VisualStudio.Services.VSIXPackage -o IBM.wca-core.latest.vsix

+To download the WCA EJA extension, use the command:

+    wget https://IBM.gallery.vsassets.io/_apis/public/gallery/publisher/IBM/extension/wca-eja/latest/assetbyname/Microsoft.VisualStudio.Services.VSIXPackage -o IBM.wca-eja.latest.vsix

+Transfer the two vsix files to the target machine where VS-Code is installed.

+Finally switch in VS Code to the VS-Code Extensions page, and select the option **Install from VSIX** to install first the WCA-Core extension, then the WCA-EJA extension.

 ### Configure watsonx Code Assistant